The tuba is a German instrument designed in 1835 by Wilhelm Friedrich & Gottfried Moritz when they received a Patent for a “5 valved bass tuba”. 1

 - Bass Tuba: Standar tuba.

-- Contrabass Tuba: Bigger with a range 3 octaves from middle C on the piano to bottom C.
+- Contrabass Tuba: Bigger with a range of 3 octaves from middle C on the piano to bottom C.

 - Subcontrabass Tuba: Insanely big, with the lowest range.